AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## Add permissions

-Grant the created RAM role the permission to access Function Compute.
+Grant the created RAM role permissions to access Function Compute.

 1. In the left-side navigation pane, click **RAM Roles**.